Reactive oxygen species: Damaging effects

 Effects of ROS on cell metabolism are well documented in a variety of species.
 These include not only roles in apoptosis (programmed cell death) but also positive effects such as the induction of host defence genes and mobilization of ion transporters.
 This implicates them in control of cellular function.
 In particular, platelets involved in wound repair and blood homeostasis release ROS to recruit additional platelets to sites of injury.
 These also provide a link to the adaptive immune system via the recruitment of leukocytes.

 Reactive oxygen species are implicated in cellular activity to a variety of inflammatory responses including cardiovascular disease.
 They may also be involved in hearing impairment via cochlear damage induced by elevated sound levels, in ototoxicity of drugs such as cisplatin, and in congenital deafness in both animals and humans.
 ROS are also implicated in mediation of apoptosis or programmed cell death and ischaemic injury.
 Specific examples include stroke and heart attack.

 In general, the harmful effects of reactive oxygen species on the cell are the damage of DNA or RNA, oxidation of polyunsaturated fatty acids in lipids (lipid peroxidation), oxidation of amino acids in proteins, and oxidative deactivation of specific enzymes by oxidation co-factors.
+They play a role in causing dangerous genetic mutations.